 In order to turn Reiter Park into the new and innovative park that was desired, it was decided that the construction would be completed in 3 different phases due to budgetary concerns and the availability of grants.
 Just recently, the City completed phase two of the Reiter Park project with the assistance of a Land and Water Conservation Grant.
 The updates include a brand new pavilion and playground, a concrete walking path through the park, 2 resurfaced tennis courts, 1 resurfaced basketball court, brick lined beds for exercise equipment, a fishing dock and a re-graded hill area which will serve as audience seating for a future amphitheater.
 We are also proud to have a clone of the original Senator Bald Cypress tree planted directly on the park grounds.

-We will be starting construction on phase 3 in May of 2017.
-This will include the amphitheater, splash pad, completion of the walking trail, board walk, stream feature, bathrooms and more!
+The final phase of construction has recently been completed.
+This includes the amphitheater, splash pad, completion of the walking trail, board walk, stream feature, bathrooms and more!
 Click on the link below to see a picture of the master plan.